ArpanKrChakraborty/code-to-win/README.md

 files.
 * `Flags`: For setting appropriate flags as you desire when you compile your file.
 * `Path to Snippets Folder`: A valid path to the directory containing your template files.
-* `Broswer Path`: A path to the location of your Chrome/Chromium/Firefox executable/binary.
+* `Broswer Path`: A path to the location of your Chrome/Chromium/Firefox-Nighty executable/binary.

 ## Quick Links
 * Download Chromium: https://www.chromium.org/getting-involved/download-chromium
 * Download Chrome: https://www.google.com/intl/en_in/chrome/
-* Download Firefox (not preferred): https://www.mozilla.org/en-US/firefox/new/
+* Download Firefox-Nightly (not preferred): https://www.mozilla.org/en-US/firefox/64.0a1/releasenotes/
 ## How to Use:

 1. Install the extension from VSCode marketplace.